javigallostra/RocoLib/docs/testing/README.md

 # Tests

-Run tests by executing `python -m tests.tests` from the project root.
+Run tests by executing `python -m tests.entity_tests` from the project root.